-Carduus nutans L. is the correct and accepted scientific name for the Musk Thistle.
-The genus and species were named and described as such by Carl von Linnaeus in the second edition of Species Plantarum in 1753.
+Carduus nutans L. is the accepted scientific name for this species of thistle.
+It was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 I first encountered this species growing next to the barn in the summer of 2015.
 Dad said he had not seen them before and I hadn’t seen them anywhere on the farm since I moved back here in February 2013.
 He had to buy hay the winter I arrived because he didn’t have enough, so I think the seed had arrived with hay.
 These thistles were growing in a spot where a bale of hay had been fed during that time.

 There are Bull Thistles growing around the pond and in the front pasture which I have been continually working on.
 The problem is, thistle seeds can lie dormant for 30-50 years so it is a continual battle.
 Whether you spray or dig, there are always more the following year.

 Carduus nutans, like most other thistle species, is a biennial plant.
 They come up from seed and remain a small rosette the first year then flower and go to seed the following season.